Table of Contents

 After adding Table block to your page or post, you have to set basic settings such as the number of columns and rows.

 Explore the newest Citadela theme, where you can create tables using WordPress Table block and also use our custom made blocks.
 Learn more about Citadela that you can customize with layout packages developed for specific types of business.

 Now you know how to make a table in WordPress.
 Next we will show you how to work with it.

 Top toolbar above the table allows you to make changes to styling and formatting.
 Using these settings you can change how will the table look like.
-Don’t forget that final look always depends on active WordPress theme that you use.
+Don’t forget that the final look always depends on the active WordPress theme that you use.